wp-plugins/reduce-bounce-rate/readme.txt

 == Changelog ==
+= 3.1 =
+* Compatible with Google Analytics by Yoast plugin
+* Added option on Options page to choose for working with Google Analytics by Yoast plugin
+* Changed default tracking script from ga.js to analytics.js
+* Checked with WP 4.0.1
+* All good!
+* December 10, 2014

 = 3.0 =
 * Added option to disable plugin
 * Added option to remove plugin code when user is an Admin